Rihanna Makes a Statement in Plastic Wrapped Pumps

 Despite a Vetements baseball cap and sunglasses, Rihanna was far from incognito went it came to her shoes.
 The singer stepped out in New York on Thursday making a serious fashion statement, and she proved once again that there’s no shoe she can’t pull off.

-Wearing the highly anticipated Off-White c/o Virgil Abloh x Jimmy Choo collaboration, which is expected to hit stores in February, Rihanna opted for the “Claire 100mm” heels from the spring ’18 collection.
+Wearing the highly anticipated Off-White c/o x Jimmy Choo collaboration, which is expected to hit stores in February, Rihanna opted for the “Claire 100mm” heels from the spring ’18 collection.

 These shoes were the talk of the town when they debuted at Off-White’s runway presentation during Paris Fashion Week.
 Featuring Choo’s signature strappy pumps, Abloh gave the classic heels an edge by adding clear plastic ruching.